 A lady I met some years ago challenged me on my opinions regarding Vastu.
 When I admitted my scepticism, she asked, “Doesn’t every site have its aura that must be respected?”
 Suddenly it became a different question, which was much more reasonable.
 Every site does have its own character and aura.
 Perhaps, at one time Vastu provided a set of guidelines that helped connect with this aura, and it was this union that was the goal, not a self-centred desire for benefits.
 But a set of explicit rules that might have been valid at one time will not always hold good in perpetuity.
 Contexts change, usually quite drastically, and the continued applicability of a static set of external rules becomes more and more problematic over time.
 If one should be sensitive enough to perceive the aura of a site, the subtlety that such perception demands must spring from an ongoing capacity for internalised recognition rather than an external aid like a rule-book.
 As architects, can we develop such a sensitivity?

-There is a story of a prince who was sent to a mystic for training on how to be fit to rule as a king.
+There is a story of a young prince who was sent to a mystic for training on how to be fit to rule as a king.
 The mystic lived on the edge of the forest, and instructed the prince to go and live in the depths of the forest for three months, return and report on what he had heard.
 After the first three months, the prince came back and reported, “I heard a tiger killing a deer.
 I heard a thunderstorm.
 I heard an elephant crashing through the undergrowth.”
 The mystic admonished him, “You have not listened properly.
 Go back to the forest for three more months, listen more carefully, and come back again to tell me what you heard.”
 This time, the prince returned to describe sounds that were far subtler than the dramatic events perceived in his first stint in the forest.
 He spoke of the gurgle of tiny brooks, the rustle of a faint breeze, and the movement of insects.
 Again, he was told he had not listened properly, and was directed to go back for three more months to repeat the exercise.
 He did not last three months, and after a month came running back, bursting with excitement, crying, “I heard it!
 I heard it!”
 When asked, he ecstatically exclaimed, “I heard a flower blooming.
 I heard dew forming on the grass.
 I heard sunlight hitting the ground.”
 The mystic then told the young prince, “You may go back to your kingdom.
 You are now fit to be a king.”

 Our classical traditions, with the rigour of the guru-shishya parampara, fostered such a sensitivity.
 As a student of music, if you sang the same raag often enough, with the help of the guru’s guidance you eventually heard things you had never perceived before.
 That ability to hear it was always there within you, the guru just helped to bring it out.
 Such inspiration lies in the sites we work with.
 We don’t often listen to it – but it is there.
 And acquiring this sensitivity demands a commitment to sadhana: a rigorous, repetitive and ego-transcending practice.
 It is only through years of sadhana that we can find this level of discerning wisdom and action: following a rule book is not a workable short-cut.